 You are welcome to request a term-test viewing to see which answers you got right/wrong on your term-tests.
-Please email the course TA, Thulasi Thiruchselvam, at thulasi.thiruchselvam@mail.utoronto.ca to book an appointment with her.
-After doing so, you can feel free to visit me during office hours to discuss your performance on the test - I'm always happy to help you to strategize about how to improve your performance.
+One of the course TAs will post an announcement within 1-week of the term-test grades being uploaded to let you know when she will be hosting a test-viewing.
+If you cannot make it at that time, please feel free to email her to try to arrange an alternate viewing.
+After viewing your test with the course TA, you can feel free to visit me during office hours to discuss your performance on the test - I'm always happy to help you to strategize about how to improve your performance.

 You are also welcome to visit me during office hours if you would like to obtain feedback on your performance on the discussion board.
 I'm happy to read your entries to discuss them with you and to try to help you to improve your performance.
+Please see the office hours section above to find out how to book an appointment.